Vanya Dmitrienko: Biography

 Vanya Dmitrienko was born on 25 October 2005 in Krasnoyarsk, Russia.
 As a child, he studied vocals with a teacher as well as in the theater Etti Deti.
+When he was 13 years old, he moved with his mom to Moscow, Russia.

 In 2020, Dmitrienko took part in the project Khochu s Open Kids.
 He became one of the three winners on the show.
-In June the same year, he published a music video for the song "Otvet' mne".
+In June the same year, he published a music video for the song "Otvet mne".
 In the summer of 2020, he signed a contract with the Russian music label Zion Music.

 In 2021, Vanya's cover of a song by the group t.A.T.u. was included in their official tribute album 200 Po Vstrechnoy.
-The same year, he became one of the guests at Scarlet Sails celebration event, which took place on the nights of June 25 and 26.
+The same year, he became one of the guests at White Nights Festival, which took place on the nights of June 25 and 26.

 In the same year, he received Golden Gramophone Award, also being the youngest artist to receive the win in the whole history of the award.

 On 1 January 2022 release on Channel One during the New Year's show Ciao, 2021! under the name Giovanni Demetrio, he sang the song "Venere-Urano" (a special remake of "Venera-Yupiter").

 In 2022, he participated in the 13th season of the celebrity talent show Tantsy so zvyozdami, Russian version of Strictly Come Dancing.

 On 17 February 2023, he released his debut album titled Paranoik.

 From February to March 2023, Dmitrienko was a participant of the fourth season of the show The Masked Singer under the pseudonym Raven.

 In May 2023, Dmitrienko was included at Forbes 30 Under 30 in the category of Music, where he was the youngest person in that category, at the age of 17.

 In October 2024, he became a model for rapper Kanye West's new Yeezy collection.

+In 2025, he was named Artist of the Year by Yandex Music: Throughout 2025, Dmitrienko's tracks were the most streamed on the platform, with his total audience exceeding 19 million users.
+Additionally, his duet single "Siluet" recorded with Anna Peresild set a new record for streaming pre-saves and was recognized as the Most Anticipated Release of 2025 on the platform.

+On 2 August 2026, Dmitrienko performed a solo concert at Luzhniki Stadium, which – according to media reports, was attended by approximately 70,000 spectators.
+Immediately after the show ended, Stanislav Konenko, editor-in-chief of the Russian Book of Records, officially recognized the achievement, declaring the singer the youngest artist in the country’s history to have performed a sold out solo concert at that venue.
+At the time the record was set, Dmitrienko was 20 years, 9 months, and 8 days old.

+Personal life

+From 2021 to 2024, he dated Russian influencer and singer Sasha Ice.
+In November 2024, the couple broke up.

+On 25 October 2025, Dmitrienko confirmed in a joint interview with Russian actress Anna Peresild that they are dating.